FAQs about Polytunnels

 - I still have a question...

-For 20 years we've been leading the way - whether it's product innovation, great prices, fantastic service, or by getting the country's top gardening and food experts to help us develop the polytunnels they chose to use themselves - people like Alan Titchmarsh, Hugh Fearnley-Whittingstall, Bob Flowerdew, Mark Gatter, Andy McKee and Paul Peacock.
+For over 20 years we've been leading the way - whether it's product innovation, great prices, fantastic service, or by getting the country's top gardening and food experts to help us develop the polytunnels they chose to use themselves - people like Alan Titchmarsh, Hugh Fearnley-Whittingstall, Bob Flowerdew, Mark Gatter, Andy McKee and Paul Peacock.
 Our customers must think we're getting it right too - because we now sell over 3000 tunnels per year!
 But don't just take the celebrities word for it.
 What better way to learn about company dependability, product quality and customer service than to hear it straight from other consumers?

 By giving customers the opportunity to share their First Tunnels shopping experience, we believe this is the best reflection of our companies product and service.
 To help reinforce credibility, popularity and reputation, we have subscribed to not one, not two....... but THREE independent review companies allowing you to praise or complain about First Tunnels.